Single-shot: Sharps

 Sharps rifles were a staple of the buffalo hunters in the late 19th century.
-Recently they have had a resurgence in popularity for hunting large game as well as historical firearms events and black-powder cartridge (BPCR) competitions.
+Recently, they have had a resurgence in popularity for hunting large game as well as historical firearms events and black-powder cartridge (BPCR) competitions.
 Much of the current popularity is due to the film Quigley Down Under that featured a Sharps Model 1874 rifle.
 The popularity of Cowboy action shooting has also affected the availability of single-shot rifles, with many replicas of the old black-powder rifles, particularly the Sharps, now being available.

 Barrett M99

 The Barrett M99 is a single-shot, bolt-action, bullpup sniper rifle.
 It is chambered in .50 BMG, and .416 Barrett round that has 0.5 MOA accuracy at ranges that far exceed one mile.

 Denel NTW-20

-The Denel NTW-20 is a bolt-action, anti-materiel, or large-caliber sniper rifle.
-With a buffered slide in the receiver, that the barrel can recoil inside the frame, allowing for large rounds to be fired with relative ease by the user.
+The Denel NTW-20 is a bolt-action, anti-material, or large-caliber sniper rifle.
+With a buffered slide in the receiver, the barrel can recoil inside the frame, allowing for large rounds to be fired with relative ease by the user.
 It is chambered for 20×82mm Mauser, 14.5×114mm, and 20×110mm Hispano-Suiza round.
-Specifically, it is only a single-shot when chambered to the 20mm Hispano-Suiza round, while the remaining chamberings feed from 3-round magazines.
+Specifically, it is only a single-shot when chambered to the 20mm Hispano-Suiza round, while the remaining chamberings fed from 3-round magazines.